openstack/watcher/doc/source/dev/plugin/cdmc-plugin.rst

 ===============================

 At this point, you have a fully functional cluster data model collector.
+By default, cluster data model collectors define an ``period`` option (see :py:meth:`~.BaseClusterDataModelCollector.get_config_opts`) that corresponds to the interval of time between each synchronization of the in-memory model.

 However, in more complex implementation, you may want to define some configuration options so one can tune the cluster data model collector to its needs.
 To do so, you can implement the :py:meth:`~.Loadable.get_config_opts`